aeyobd/dwarfs/thesis/results.md

 ## Summary

-We find, including only the MW, that tides only remove dark matter from the outskirts of Scl.
+We find, including only the MW potential, that tides only remove dark matter from the outskirts of Scl.
 The central cusp and compact stellar distribution are resilient to tides and any tidal effects are well-outside the reach of current observations.
 We then find that the LMC strongly perturbs Scl's orbit---in this case, Scl may be on first infall.
-However, with only 2 pericentres, the combined tides of the LMC and MW tides are weaker than for our initial model.
-In either case, tides are unlikely to affect Sculptor's stellar component.
+However, with only 1 pericentre each for the LMC and MW, the combined tides are weaker than for our initial model.
+In either case, we conclude that tides are unlikely to affect Sculptor's stellar component.